 However, no matter what type of cards the customer uses, all banks monitor these transactions for unusual behaviour.
-ANZ, the third largest bank in Australia, stated that this practice is necessary for complying with regulatory responsibilities.
-But this is standard procedure for every kind of transaction with fiat currency, as well.
+ANZ, the third-largest bank in Australia, stated that this practice is necessary for complying with regulatory responsibilities.
+But this is standard procedure for every kind of a transaction with fiat currency, as well.

 How Long Till Cryptocurrencies Become Legitimate Stores of Value?

-On one hand banks maintain a cautious attitude towards digital assets because these represent a high risk.
+On the one hand, banks maintain a cautious attitude towards digital assets because these represent a high risk.
 Despite the growing number of regulations in this field, traditional financing institutions are not ready to take the plunge and accept crypto as a form of currency.